20 REASONS TO VISIT NEPAL IN 2022

 THE LUXURY HOTELS

 If you do want to stay somewhere more upmarket, there are plenty of wonderful options in Nepal.
-Most are concentrated in Kathmandu, Pokhara, and the Chitwan National Park, but beautiful boutique accommodation can also be found in smaller towns like Bandipur, Namo Buddha, and Nagarkot.
+Most are concentrated in Kathmandu, Pokhara, and the Chitwan National Park, but beautiful boutique accommodations can also be found in smaller towns like Bandipur, Namo Buddha, and Nagarkot.
 Read more about them in these articles:

 - Beautiful Boutique and Luxury Hotels in Nepal